Cooling System Notes

 Water Pump (WaPu): Sure, the manuals show the rebuilding procedure, but I have yet to see anyone actually undertake this, and I don’t even know if individual parts are (or were ever) available!
 Replacement WaPus are not expensive.
 WaPus typically start to weep as their internal shaft-seal gives up.
 Occasionally, a neglected WaPu will self-disconnect the Coolant impeller from its shaft...the result is that the fan makes contact with the Rad...it’s not a pretty sight when this occurs...fortunately Rads are made of brass and can be soldered if not too badly punctured.
 The trick is to catch a deteriorating WaPu before this catastrophic failure mode and replace it.
 A simple check is to grab the fanblades (engine off!...like one needs to specify this!!) and check the WaPu shaft for slop (Radial and Axial), and it takes very little time to do this during an oil-change.
 Any appreciable slop in either direction is an indication that the WaPu is on the way out, and that a replacement should be procured and installed at the next opportunity.
 Link to Thread: Water pump query (includes a video showing excessive slop): http://www.volvoforums.org.uk/showthread.php?t=242031.
 If pump is not leaking yet, you’re lucky, but the vibrations allowed by the slop will keep increasing until it does leak or launches the shaft...it’s on borrowed time...so the question is: On what kind of terms are you with Odin?!

-Replacing a WaPu...this is a straightforward operation with few secrets.
-It can be done without removing Rad, I suppose, but that would make the job unnecessarily like building a ship in a bottle...Rad removal is so simple in any B18 or 20 equipped vehicles, and makes working on WaPu so much easier, that it is highly recommended.
+Replacing a WaPu...this is a straightforward operation with few secrets, but easily gotten wrong.
+It can be done without removing Rad, I suppose, but that would make the job like building a ship in a bottle, and totally unnecessarily!...Rad removal is so simple in any B18 or 20 equipped vehicles, and makes working on WaPu so much easier, that it is highly recommended.

 ** Sealing Rings: Short and tall sealing rings, used to seal top WaPu connection to the head above, are typically included with replacement WaPus.
 They are compressed as a function of the headgasket thickness, so installer needs to determine which ones to use based on the thickness of the headgasket.
 The rule is simple: Thick headgasket: Use tall sealing rings.
 Thin headgasket: Use short sealing rings.